Danmoreng/llm-pen/README.md

 # LLM-Pen

-LLM-Pen is a web-based application built with Vue.js and Vite that allows users to chat with either OpenAI's language models or a locally hosted model via Ollama.
+LLM-Pen is a web-based application built with Vue.js and Vite that allows users to chat with various language models including OpenAI's models, locally hosted models via Ollama, Google's Gemini models, and llama.cpp models.
 The site is deployed on GitHub Pages and operates entirely in the browser, without requiring a backend server.
 It can also be cloned and run locally for development or offline use.

 ![Screenshot of the LLM-Pen Interface](./screenshots/demo1.JPG)

 ## Features

-- **OpenAI Model**: Chat with an OpenAI-based language model directly from the web interface.
-- **Local Model (Ollama)**: Switch to a local Ollama-hosted model for offline usage.
+- **Multiple LLM Backends**: Support for OpenAI, Ollama, Google Gemini, and llama.cpp models
+- **Enhanced Code Editing Functions**:
+  - `replaceCode`: Replace entire sections of HTML, CSS, or JavaScript
+  - `updateCodePart`: Update specific parts of a section by finding and replacing target strings
+  - `insertCodeAtPosition`: Insert new code at specific line numbers
+  - `deleteCodeBlock`: Delete blocks of code between specific line numbers
 - **Vue.js**: The application is built using Vue.js, offering a responsive and modern UI.
 - **Vite**: Vite is used for fast development and bundling.
 - **No Backend Required**: The project is deployed on GitHub Pages, making it easy to use directly from the browser without a backend.